 Why Dogs Used to Roam Free

 Many decades ago, it was considered the norm to allow dogs to roam free, especially in rural areas.
 Back then, there were fewer cars on the road.
 Dogs were less often considered members of the family as they are today.
 Many dogs lived on table scraps and slept outside; it was just the way life was.
-Needless to say, the life expectancy of dogs was much shorter back then.
+The life expectancy of dogs was much shorter back then.
 There were also many unwanted and stray dogs that ended up being euthanized.

 Why It's Not Safe to Let Your Dog Roam Free